richardcalahan/mongoid_listable/README.md

 ## Todo

 There's a lot more to add to the library!
-At this point, it conveniently handles standard rails-based multiselect form fields.
+At this point, it conveniently handles has many relationships.

 ## Installation